-- 8.2 The internal audit function is carried out by Southern Internal Audit Partnership for both the PCC and the Chief Constable.
+- 7.1 The internal audit function is carried out by Southern Internal Audit Partnership for both the PCC and the Chief Constable.
 Audit reviews are undertaken in line with an annual internal audit plan, which is recommended by the Joint Audit Committee.
-"Joint" audit reviews between Surrey Police and Sussex Police enable a more efficient audit review process.

-- 8.3 The overall Annual Internal Audit Opinion for 2021-22 from the Chief Internal Auditor of SIAP was "limited".

-- 8.4 In 2021-22 one Internal Audit reviews gave an opinion of no assurance of the governance framework, in relation to the ERP legacy system for the Surrey Police group, which led to the overall opinion being limited.

-- 8.5 Internal Audit reviews resulting in substantial assurance opinions during the 2021-22 year are detailed below.

-- Building for the Future Programme Management Arrangements

-- Safeguarding Governance Arrangements

-- Savings Plans Project and Programme Managements

-- Insurance arrangements (joint)

-- 8.6 Internal Audit reviews resulting in reasonable assurance opinions during the 2021-22 year are detailed below.

-- Police Officer Allowances

-- Business Interests, Gifts and Hospitality (joint)

-- Health and Safety (joint)

-- Freedom of Information Requests

-- Information Management Remote Working (joint)

-- Transport Fleet (joint)

-- Apprentice Levy (joint)

-- Local Procurement (joint)

-- Payroll

-- Pension Arrangements (joint)

-- Joint Force Vetting Unit (joint)

-- Conductive Energy Devices (Tasers) (joint)

-- Seized Property and Cash (joint)
+"Joint" audit reviews between Surrey Police and Sussex Police enable a more efficient audit review process. - 7.2 The overall Annual Internal Audit Opinion for 2022-23 from the Chief Internal Auditor of SIAP was "reasonable". - 7.3 There were no Internal Audit reviews relating to 2022-23 that gave an opinion of no assurance. - 7.4 Internal Audit reviews resulting in substantial assurance opinions during the 2022-23 year are detailed below. - SSP Cyber Security Protective Monitoring 2022/23 (Joint) - SSP Project and Programme Management 2022/23 (Joint) - SSP III Health Retirements 2022/23 (Joint) - SSP Strategic Financial Planning and Budgeting (Revenue) 2022/23 (Joint) - 7.5 Internal Audit reviews resulting in reasonable assurance opinions during the 2022-23 year are detailed below. - Surrey OPCC Decision Making and Accountability 2022/23 - SSP Contract Management (Revenue) 2022/23 (Joint)